 Welcome to the Intuition Park!
-Here, designers, editors, and developers create small experimental side projects just for fun.
+The place where designers, editors, and developers create small experimental side projects just for fun.
 Their goals are various: they want to learn something new, learn how to work in teams and to be a leader, to meet new people and enjoy the process.
-All this happens via the internet.
+All this happens via the Internet.

-We make a group of 15 people.
+We form a group of 17 people.
 One half of them is the Intuition designers and the other half is you!
-That’s correct, it makes seven and a half people on each side.
+That’s correct, it makes eight and a half people on each side.

 This project is not for newbies, it is for guys and girls who already have certain skills.